-Research shows that the tricky topic of money was one of the most common problems faced by couples
+Research shows that the tricky topic of money is one of the most common problems faced by couples.

 But, if you want to manage your money successfully in your marriage, you need to communicate openly about it.
 One way you can do this is by making a yearly plan.
 Write down a list of all you want to accomplish such as: